afombravo/2FAST2Q/README.md

-# Welcome to Crispy
+# Welcome to Crispery
 A Python3.7 based program that counts guideRNA occurences in fastq files

-crispy requires absolutly no instalation whatsoever, and can work with any CRISPRi experimental setup.
+Crispery requires absolutly no instalation whatsoever, and can work with any CRISPRi experimental setup.

  There are 4 program versions:

- A windows executable file (Crispy_windows.exe);
+ A windows executable file (Crispery_windows.exe);

- A Linux ELF binary file (Crispy_linux);
+ A Linux ELF binary file (Crispery_linux);

- A MacOS executable (Crispy_macOS);
+ A MacOS executable (Crispery_macOS);

- As standalone Python code (Crispy.py)
+ As standalone Python code (Crispery.py)

 # How to use it